dortania/OpenCore-Install-Guide/config-laptop.plist/icelake.md

 SmUUID:       DBB364D6-44B2-4A02-B922-AB4396F16DA8
 ```

+* **Note**: MacSerial currently does not support Linux, so you must grab a Windows or macOS machine to generate the `MacBookPro16,2` values

 The `Type` part gets copied to Generic -> SystemProductName.

 The `Serial` part gets copied to Generic -> SystemSerialNumber.